hoangphvib/asana_receiver/README.md

 # Asana Webhook Receiver v2.0

-Production-ready webhook receiver for Asana with **Clean Architecture**, PostgreSQL persistence, real-time SSE broadcasting, and DCT enrichment.
+Production-ready webhook receiver for Asana with **Clean Architecture**, PostgreSQL persistence, and real-time SSE broadcasting.

 ## ✨ What's New in v2.0